blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 ### Step 3: Run the oracle

-To run `oracleFunc`, you need call:
+To run `priceFunc`, you need call:

 ```bash
 make run